abadid/cmsc424-spring2019/project5/README.md

 ### 2. Nested Loops Joins

 Move to the `query` directory.
-You may first want to take a look at `SNLJOperator` (Simple Nested Loop Join).
-Complete `PNLJOperator` and `BNLJOperator`.
-The PNLJ and BNLJ tests in `TestJoinOperator` should pass once this is complete.
+You may first want to take a look at `SNLJOperator`.
+Complete `BNLJOperator` and `BNLJOptimizedOperator`.
+The BNLJ and Optimized BNLJ tests in `TestJoinOperator` should pass once this is complete.

+- SNLJ: Simple Nested Loop Join
+- BNLJ: Block Nested Loop Join
+- BNLJOptimized: Optimized Block Nested Loop Join

+We sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
+The notion of a `block` when discussing join algorithms is different however.
+A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
+Sometimes BNLJ is also called PNLJ.
+Similarly, BNLJOptimized is called BNLJ.

 ### 3: External Sort